Rice Park

 A Space Thoughtfully Designed

-At the heart of Rice Park stands "The Source," a fountain installed during a 1965 refresh featuring a bronze female figure created by local sculptor Alonzo Hauser.
-The park's crisscrossing walkways (paved with pebble-faced concrete) connect all four corners to this central plaza.
-Flower-lined paths add splashes of color throughout the seasons, while the meticulous landscaping creates a little oasis amid the urban bustle.
+At the heart of Rice Park stands "The Source," a fountain installed during a 1965 refresh featuring a bronze sculpture of a girl, the work of Wisconsin artist Alonzo Hauser.
+The redesign was driven largely by the Women's Institute of Saint Paul, who championed the project.
+The park's crisscrossing walkways (paved with pebble-faced concrete) connect all four corners to this central plaza, while flower-lined paths add splashes of color throughout the seasons.

 Art That Tells Saint Paul's Story